lijingcheng/FMDBHelper/README.md

     return @{@"dept": [Dept class]};
 }

-// if the property type is a NSArray<...>, you need to overwrite this method.
+// If the property type is a NSArray<...>, and property type is a custom class, you need to overwrite this method.
 - (NSDictionary *)genericForArray {
     return @{@"dogs": [Dog class]};
 }